silveriviere/Project-Graffiti-Soul/README.md

 - Test your decompiled functions using the XBE patching workflow (see [TESTING.md](TESTING.md))
 - Verify that patched functions work correctly in xemu before marking as `complete`

-## Legal FAQ

-**Q: Is this legal?**

-A: Reverse engineering for interoperability, preservation, and educational purposes is generally protected under fair use in many jurisdictions.
-That said, you must own a legal copy of the game to use this project ethically and legally.

-**Q: Can I play the game with just this code?**

-A: No. This decompilation is just code - it doesn't include any of the actual game content like graphics, sounds, music, or levels.
-You would need the original game assets from your legally owned copy.

-**Q: Will you ever distribute game files?**

-A: No. We will never distribute copyrighted game files, assets, or executable code from the original game.
-This repository only contains our reverse-engineered recreation of the code structure.

-**Q: Is this an emulator?**

-A: No. This is a native reimplementation of the game code.
-It's more like a port that would still require access to the original game's data files.

 ## Disclaimer